 Read the full report here.

-Autumn is a beautiful time for a fair and open day and this year the joy was certainly felt all across the Danebank grounds on Saturday 13 May, with everyone so excited to be attending our first Autumn Fair for three years.
-The school campus became a tapestry of laughter and friendship, and families and girls made memories to last.
+Autumn is a beautiful time for a fair and open day (regardless of the rain) and this year the joy was certainly felt right across the Danebank grounds on Saturday 11 May.
+The school campus became a tapestry of laughter and friendship as families and girls made memories to last.

-The preparation that goes into an event of this magnitude is incredible and the school is so grateful to all staff, students and families for their involvement in making this day spectacular.
+The preparation that goes into an event of this magnitude is incredible and the school is so grateful to our outstanding P&F Committee, our staff, students and families for their involvement in making this day spectacular.

-Families worked tirelessly on the BBQ, churning out sausages and great food, while the cake stall had an array of baked goods and delicious treats to choose from.
+Families worked tirelessly on the BBQ, Asian food and souvlaki counters, while the cake stall had an array of baked goods and delicious treats to choose from.

-Many girls volunteered on the day taking tours to show prospective parents Danebank through their eyes.
+Many girls volunteered to take families on tours, showing prospective parents Danebank through their eyes.
 Families commented on how wonderful their experience of tours were and how much they had learned from the girls.

-Beyond the entertainment and delicious food, our autumn fair also serves as a testament to the resilience and creativity of a community.
-The organisers, volunteers, and participants pour their hearts and souls into crafting an event that celebrates the beauty of our school.
-This year's fair will be hard to beat, but as the banners are taken down and the cleanup finishes, behind the scenes preparation begins for 2024!
+Beyond the entertainment and delicious food, our Autumn Fair also serves as a testament to the ingenuity and creativity of our community.
+The P&F organisers, volunteers, and participants pour their hearts and souls into crafting an event that celebrates the beauty of our school.
+This year's fair is a testament to their resilience and creativity as they negotiated trying weather conditions, but as the banners are taken down and the clean up finishes, behind the scenes preparation begins for 2025!

-The guest speaker, Robyn Monro-Miller (Danebank graduate 1984), gave an inspiring address and offered her advice to the graduates as they began their study and careers outside Danebank.
+The guest speaker, Alexandra Lee (Danebank graduate 2004), gave an inspiring address and offered her advice to the graduates as they began their study and careers outside Danebank.

-The three student speakers, Alexandra Brown, Alisa Pontifix and Madeline Hargreaves, spoke of their strategies and tips for studying for the HSC, as well as acknowledging the challenges that inevitably come.
+The three student speakers, Gemma Therkildsen, Megan Harrison and Yamina Houfani, spoke of their strategies and tips for studying for the HSC, as well as acknowledging the challenges that inevitably come.
 They also reflected on the changing nature of their motivation and the permission they gave themselves to be flexible in their mindset.

 The assembly is a noteworthy milestone for the students and families of the Senior School – it allows for an acknowledgment of exceptional student graduates but also offers the opportunity to appreciate the wonderful learning community we share.